Dash-Industry-Forum/Identifiers/README.md

 ## For maintainer

-Whenever there is a commit added to this repository, it triggers the CI script .travis.yml.
-This script execute a HTTP call to trigger the DASH-IF website build script.
+Whenever there is a commit pushed to this repository, it triggers the CI script .travis.yml.
+This script executes an HTTP call to trigger the DASH-IF website build script.
 This call is sent to the Travis CI API.
-The call to the API is authenticated using a Travis Token of someone having access permission to the DASH-IF website repository build on Travis.
-The Token is insert into the script using the key TRAVIS_TOKEN.
+The call to the API is authenticated using a Travis Token of someone having permission access to the DASH-IF website repository on Travis.
+The Token is inserted into the script using the key TRAVIS_TOKEN.